Jean Barrientos

-Jean Pierre Agustin Barrientos Díaz (born 16 September 1990), commonly known as Jean Barrientos, is a Uruguayan professional footballer who plays as a midfielder for Greek Super League 2 club Niki Volos.
+Jean Pierre Agustin Barrientos Díaz (born 16 September 1990), commonly known as Jean Barrientos, is a Uruguayan professional footballer who plays as a midfielder.

 Career

 Barrientos started his career playing with Racing in 2009.
 He made his debut on 22 August 2009, in a 1–1 away draw against Central Español.
 On 29 August 2009, playing his second official match, he scored his first goal in a 2–0 away win against Centro Atlético Fénix.

 In June 2011, he signed a four-year contract with the Primeira Liga side Vitória de Guimarães.

 On 31 July 2020, he joined Volos on a free transfer.